mrkkucera/danaj-bot/README.md

 - Verify the MESSAGE CONTENT INTENT is enabled in the Developer Portal
 - Ensure the bot has proper permissions in both channels

+### Cannot create zkouška
+- Verify you have "Manage Messages" permission
+- Check that the bot can create threads in the destination channel

-### Messages are not being deleted
+### Reactions not being tracked
-- Verify the bot has "Manage Messages" permission in the source channel
+- Ensure the bot has "Manage Messages" permission to remove reactions
 - Check that the bot's role is higher than the user's role in the server hierarchy

-### Cannot forward messages
-- Ensure the bot has "Send Messages" and "Embed Links" permissions in the destination channel

 ## License